minorgal/stac-vernier-simple/content/_index.md

   - _bookshop_name: cloudcannon/sections/hero-cta
     content:
       logo:
-        path: /uploads/share-logo.svg
+        path: /uploads/stac-logo-for-email.jpg
-        alt: Share logo
+        alt: STAC logo
       blocks:
         - _bookshop_name: cloudcannon/simple/headline
           content:
-            text: Forget about the bill and live in the moment.
+            text: >-
+              The Science & Technology Advancement Center (STAC), is a nonprofit organization that works with states, districts, and companies to design, develop and implement high quality science programs.
+We focus on integrating new and emerging technologies in classroom settings to support 3-dimensional learning.
           style:
             heading_level: h1
             text_color: Primary